Oberlin Student Cooperative Association: Operations

-Every spring, OSCA members vote for the corporation's officers for the next year.
-Excluding the chair of the board, these officers, along with the two operations managers, the two cleanliness and maintenance coordinators, one of two education coordinators, the financial manager, the business coordinator, the office assistant, the food safety advisor and the OSCA/Oberlin College Liaison make up the general management team, or the GMT.
-The GMT deals with the day-to-day operations of the co-ops.
-The board of directors is made up of two representatives from every co-op as well as the chair of the board.
-These members then elect which staff positions should also sit on the board.
+Every fall, OSCA members vote for the corporation's officers for the next year, including OSCA President, Treasurer, Chair of the Board, and Membership Secretary.
+These officers, along with other student staff and adult employees, make up the general management team, or the GMT.
+The GMT deals with the overall operations of the co-ops, but generally does not involve itself in minute decisions.
+In addition to this operational management, OSCA's policies and protocols are managed by the Board of Directors.
+This Board is made up of two representatives from every co-op as well as the chair of the board.

 There are no meal cards or cafeteria trays in co-ops.
-Communal meals are prepared at least for lunch at 12:20 pm and dinner at 6:20 pm, and the kitchens are open 24/7.
+Communal meals are prepared for lunch at 12:20 pm and dinner at 6:20 pm, and the kitchens are open 24/7.
 Guest policies are set by members so they can bring friends and professors to meals.
 Many co-ops are vegetarian and vegan-friendly, and allergy awareness among the membership is always a priority.
+Mealtime is often spent discussing co-op related issues, ranging from electing head cooks to determining health and safety policies for the co-op at large.